Skip Navigation

 2. Care of and Responsibility for Damage to Computers.
 Students and their families are responsible for the proper care of Computers at all times, whether on or off school property, including costs associated with repairing or replacing the Computer.

 3. Computer Loss or Theft and Loss or Theft Prevention.
 If a Computer is lost or stolen, the loss or theft must be reported to the teacher and/or building administrator immediately.
-Additionally, if a Computer is stolen, a report should be made to the local police and the school Technology Director immediately.
+Additionally, if a Computer is stolen, a report should be made to the local police and the school Technology Coordinator immediately.

 F. Scope of Policy and Rules Application

-The school’s policy and rules concerning Computer and/or Computer Services use apply at any time or place, on or off school property.
-Students are responsible for obeying any additional rules concerning care of school-owned Computers.
+The school’s policy and rules concerning Computer and/or Computer Services use apply any time or place, on or off school property.
+Students are responsible for obeying any additional rules concerning the care of school-owned Computers.

 G. Miscellaneous Issues

 1. Confiscation/Restriction of Privileges/Disciplinary Action.
-Violation of policies or rules governing the use of Computers and/or Computer Services, or any careless use of a Computer, may result in a student’s Computer being confiscated and/or a student only being allowed to use the Computer under the direct supervision of school staff.
+Violation of policies or rules governing the use of Computers and/or Computer Services, or any careless use of a Computer, may result in a student’s Computer being confiscated and/or a student only being allowed to use a Computer under the direct supervision of school staff.
 The student will also be subject to disciplinary action for any violations of school policies or procedures.

 4. Use of Computers by Others.
-A Computer may only be used by the student to whom it is issued or by any family members assisting
+A Computer may only be used by the student to whom it is issued or by any family members assisting him/her with his/her educational work, and consistent with the educational purpose of these Computers.
+All use of Computers by all persons must comply with the school’s Student Computer and Internet Use Policy and Rules.

 H. Consequences of Prohibited Activity